lisp-docs/cl-language-reference/docs/chap-8/i-b-dictionary/_defstruct_macro.md

-Each *slot-initform* supplied for a <ClLinks styled={true} term={"defstruct"}><b>defstruct</b></ClLinks> component, when used by the constructor function for an otherwise unsupplied component, is re-evaluated on every call to the constructor function.
+Each *slot-initform* supplied for a <DictionaryLink styled={true} term={"defstruct"}><b>defstruct</b></DictionaryLink> component, when used by the constructor function for an otherwise unsupplied component, is re-evaluated on every call to the constructor function.
 The *slot-initform* is not evaluated unless it is needed in the creation of a particular structure instance.
-If it is never needed, there can be no type-mismatch error, even if the <ClLinks styled={true} term={"type"}><i>type</i></ClLinks> of the slot is specified; no warning should be issued in this case.
+If it is never needed, there can be no type-mismatch error, even if the <GlossaryTerm styled={true} term={"type"}><i>type</i></GlossaryTerm> of the slot is specified; no warning should be issued in this case.
 For example, in the following sequence, only the last call is an error.